Wednesday, October 16, 2019

 “Aye, Milord,” the other Werelupe said, puffing out his chest proudly.
 “You mentioned you wanted an owner, but we’ve been having trouble finding one this deep in the Woods.
 Her other Neopets left her alone—poor choice on their part.”

-She seemed to have hit a raw nerve, as the king’s expression suddenly turned dour and a growl rose in his throat.
-“It doesn’t matter to you!” he barked.
+The king’s expression turned dour and a growl rose in his throat.
+“It doesn’t matter why!” he barked.
 “You are my owner now, and this is your new home—forever!”

-Terra looked around at the jeering Werelupes and once again moved to escape, but the Werelupe holding her put his other paw on his sword with a glare and she stood still.
+Terra looked around at the jeering Werelupes.
 “But—my Zafara, she’s still out in the Woods!”
 Terra said to the king.
 “And our friend—“

 “The ghosts have probably gotten to them by now,” the king said.
-“I am the only family you need from now on!”
+“I am the only family you have from now on, and I am not sharing you with anyone else!”

 Hyren felt the anger rise and roil inside of him, and he clenched the stone wall so hard that he thought it might crumble in his fingers.
 After a moment, he became aware of Blynn’s eyes on him.
 He glanced over to see the Zafara regarding him with something akin to amazement.
 The Grundo felt his face heat up and he blinked, his antennae flattening against his head further in annoyance.
 With a wordless grumble, he turned back to making sure Terra was safe.

 The other Werelupe pushed Terra toward the doors, and then the two disappeared from Hyren’s natural vision.
-His visor, however, was still tracking their biosignatures, and he watched them change direction and then start to ascend, obviously up a flight of stairs.
+His visor, however, still tracked their biosignatures, and he watched them change direction and then start to ascend, obviously up a flight of stairs.

 The commander suddenly became aware of moisture on his skin, and his shoulders twitched and shuddered.
 He turned around and sat on top of the pile of crates, resting his back against the wall and staring up at the sky.
 Dawn apparently had decided to call in sick, as the night was still black.
 And now the mist had risen around them, a chill breeze was picking up, and a light rain had set in.